jarmibe7/MobileManipulation/README.md

 ### Feedforward + PI Control with overshoot
-The task for this stage was to design an optimized controller that allows the youBot to perform the pick-and-place task with minimal overshoot.
+The task for this stage was to design a controller that causes the youBot to perform a pick-and-place task with significant overshoot, but a responsive transient convergence.
 This allowed me to prove the versatility of my controller, and demonstrate my depth of knowledge.
-The figure below demonstrates an initial overshoot, followed by a rapid convergence.
+The figure below demonstrates an initial overshoot, followed by a rapid convergence back to the desired trajectory.

 ![overshoot_errors_fig.png](Figures/overshoot_errors_fig.png)